ERROR! Can not generate PDF: Invalid color value 'currentcolor'

 Table 3: Interpretation of Vancomycin Levels

-Target pre-dose (trough) level is 10 to 15mg/L, but a higher target pre-dose level of 15 to 20mg/L is recommended for complicated infections e.g. endocarditis, osteomyelitis, bloodstream infection, meningitis, or MRSA pneumonia
+• Target pre-dose (trough) level is 10 to 15mg/L, but a higher target pre-dose level of 15 to 20mg/L is recommended for critical care patients, haematology/oncology patients, for complicated infections e.g. endocarditis, osteomyelitis, bloodstream infection, meningitis, or MRSA pneumonia and if recommended by Microbiology or Infectious Diseases.

 If target level is 10 to 15mg/L